 National Permit System Disposal and Recycling Approval Scheme Details of the scheme Under this system, local waste management permits are not necessary for entities that have received authorization from the Minister of the Environment as businesses that conduct waste management over a wide area.
 Businesses approved by the Minister of Environment as carrying out disposal and recycling of designated waste materials in accordance with the criteria shall not be required to obtain a license for engaging in a waste disposal business or for establishing waste disposal facilities.
 Waste materials subject to the scheme Waste that falls under either of the following categories: 1.
 Items those are not likely to have a harmful impact on the human living environment as a result of their decomposing easily under normal transport conditions, evaporating, or otherwise undergoing changes in their physical properties.
 2. For products that have become waste, if entities that conduct manufacturing, processing or sales operations of the said products also conduct treatment of said waste items, a reduction in the volume of said waste, and other proper management can be ensured.
-MSW Waste spring mattresses Waste personal computers Waste rechargeable batteries Stipulated by notice of the Ministry of the Environment MSW Used rubber tires (recycled as raw materials for cement) Plastic waste (recycled as iron-making reducer) Meat and bone waste (recycled as raw materials for cement) Industrial waste Used rubber tires (recycled as raw materials for cement) Plastic waste (recycled as iron-making reducer) Construction inorganic sludge (recycled as materials for building super (high-standard) levees) Sludge containing silicon (recycled deoxidizer for fused steel)
+MSW Waste spring mattresses Waste personal computers Waste rechargeable batteries Waste digestive orgaus MSW • Used rubber tires (recycled as raw materials for cement) • Plastic waste (recycled as iron-making reducer) • Meat and bone waste (recycled as raw materials for cement) Industrial waste • Used rubber tires (recycled as raw materials for cement) • Plastic waste (recycled as iron-making reducer) • Construction inorganic sludge (recycled as materials for building super (high-standard) levees) • Sludge containing silicon (recycled deoxidizer for fused steel) • Waste meat and bone meal (recycled as raw materials for cement)

-5 Containers and Packaging Recycling Law
+Containers and Packaging Recycling Law 5